vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 \tag{1.9}
 \text{CI}_{\beta_0} = \hat{\beta_0} \pm |t_{\alpha/2, n-2}|\sqrt{s_\epsilon^2\Big(\frac{1}{n}+\frac{\bar{x}^2}{S_{xx}}}\Big) \\
 ```

+To sum up, in the context of SLR, the test on the correlation coefficient and the t-test on the slope parameter relate to the significance of regression.
+Failing to reject $H0: \beta_1 = 0$ and $H0: \rho = 0$ implie that there is no linear relationship between the predictor and the response.

 #### Normality of residuals
 To validate whether our residuals are normally distributed, we can either construct a normal quantile-quantile plot and/or conduct the Shapiro-Wilk test on the standardized residuals.
 If the standard residuals fall approximately along a straight line, which represents the theoretical value from the hypothesized distribution $\mathcal{N}(0,\sigma^2)$, in the normality plot, we conclude that there is no severe departure from normality.